velartrill/velartrill.github.io/orig/sparrow.md

 "Spar!"
 I stare at her, hands faltering.
 "Spar, don't say such horrible things."

 "Shoulda done me like you did Weasel when that mortar got him.
-Ain't no difference."
+Weren't no difference."

 For a moment, the gun is in my hand again, the reek of sulfur and death all around me, my friend's blood spattered across my greatcoat.
 And then before I can so much as scream it's gone.
 The bandage roll falls from my hand.
 My chest shudders as I try to breathe in.
 "Don't," I manage finally, touching Sparrow on the cheek.
 "Don't, Spar, no. No. This is not the same."